 Leg 3, from second saddle, traverse below rocky false summit to big gully, climb steep slopes to ridge and walk to top

-Crater Island from beginning of route
+Crater Island from the starting point

 The final climb on the ridge to the summit